 Scott Farrell, College Lecturer II, Chemistry; B.S., University of the Sciences in Philadelphia; M.S., University of Delaware

-Jennifer L. Fazio, Director of Student Life; A.A., Ocean County College; B.A., M.A., Richard Stockton College of New Jersey
+Jennifer L. Fazio, Director of Student Life; A.A., Ocean County College; B.A., M.A., Stockton University

 Ann M. Feneis, Special Assistant to the Executive Vice President of Finance & Administration; A.A.S., Ocean County College